Best Cheap & Free Things to Do in Dubai for First-Time Visitors

 Dubai Frame

-Dubai is famous for its views.
-While going to the top of the Burj Khalifa and seeing the Palm Jumeirah from above both come with hefty price tag, but for amazing Dubai views that won't break the bank, you can go to the top of the Dubai Frame instead.
+Dubai is famous for its views, but going to the top of the iconic Burj Khalifa and seeing the Palm Jumeirah from above comes with a hefty price tag.
+For amazing Dubai views that won't break the bank, you can go to the top of the Dubai Frame instead.

-For AED 50, you'll get to ascend the 150-metre frame.
-The views of both "old" and "new" Dubai are absolutely spectacular.
+From the top of the 150-metre frame, you’ll enjoy spectacular views of both "old" and "new" Dubai.
 You'll also have the chance to walk along the frame's vertigo-inducing transparent walkway at the top.
-All in all, this is a great deal for the equivalent of USD $14.

 Plus, the Dubai Frame is located in Zabeel Park, which is a lush oasis in the middle of the city.
 When the weather is nice, it makes for a great picnic spot.